EVP – Administrative Services Mission Statement

 IT Services:* responsibilities include providing students, faculty and staff with training, computing services, networks, databases, and other technology resources.
 IT Services also works in partnership with staff located within MSU’s schools, colleges and administrative divisions to provide central technology support and to unify the various information technology visions across campus.

 Office of Planning and Budgets:* responsibilities include coordinating planning and budgeting processes across the university by collecting, analyzing, and disseminating information about MSU.
 This includes data and reports relative to individual colleges and units, graduation rates, equity in athletics, safety and security, budgets and budget updates, and trends and benchmarks.

-*IT Services and Planning and Budgets are jointly reporting units between Administrative Services and the Office of the Provost.
+*IT Services and OPB are jointly reporting units between Administrative Services and the Office of the Provost.